 519-888-4567, ext.
 48910

-She approaches her research on sustainable development, sustainable business, sustainable campuses and sustainable communities from a strategic management lens.
-Many of her theoretical contributions have been related to designing cross-sector partnerships, stakeholder engagement, and strategy implementation.
-Her most cited work is on collaborative strategic management.
-She has published in many journals, including: Journal of Business Ethics; Business & Society; Organization & Environment; Journal of Cleaner Production; Public Administration Review; and International Journal of Sustainability in Higher Education.
+Dr. Clarke approaches her research on sustainable development, sustainable business, sustainable campuses and sustainable communities from a strategic management lens.
+Many of her theoretical contributions have been related to strategy implementation, designing cross-sector partnerships, and stakeholder/youth engagement.
+Her most cited work is on collaborative strategic management and some of her most recent work is on pathways to deep decarbonization in cities.
+Dr. Clarke’s work has been published as journal articles, book chapters and practitioner reports.
 For more details see her Google Scholar profile.

 - ENBUS 602: Introduction to Sustainability for Business